 Then continue driving to reach the famous Besakih Temple by mid-afternoon.
 Known as the ‘Mother Temple’ of Bali, the temple is located on the western slopes of Mt Agung, Bali’s tallest volcano (2,567 m).
 Besakih is the largest and most religiously important temple on the island.
 As such, it’s also a fantastic place to see some of the local traditions.

-Afterwards, continue the drive over scenic roads to reach the small countryside village of Sidemen for check in late this afternoon to a selected hotel.
+Afterward, continue the drive over scenic roads to reach the small countryside village of Sidemen for check-in late this afternoon to a selected hotel.

 Inclusions:

-After the farming experience, take part in four short workshops, 20 minutes each: a cooking lesson, offering and palm-leaf decoration, arak (a Balinese rice wine) distillation and iron working.
+After the farming experience, take part in four short workshops, 20 minutes each: a cooking lesson, offering palm-leaf decoration, arak (a Balinese rice wine) distillation, and ironworking.

 After a hard day’s ‘work’, settle down and enjoy a proper Balinese lunch served in the village.

 Say goodbye to the villagers and then head off by car for a visit to Tirta Gangga.
 Meaning 'water of the Ganges', this sacred water palace was built in the early twentieth century by the last king of Karangasem.
-It boasts many decorative ponds, fountains, lush plant life and natural bathing pools.
-Take some time to wander around these beautiful and cheery grounds.
+It boasts many decorative ponds , fountains, lush plant life, and natural bathing pools.
+Take some time to wander the grounds of the stunning temple complex and soak up its soothing atmosphere.

 Upon arrival in Amed, check in to the hotel and enjoy dinner at leisure.